sabialhyv/solutions_repo/docs/1 Physics/5 Circuits/Problem_1.md

 ![alt text](image.png)

+### Output:

+* The **first plot** shows the initial circuit with resistors between the nodes.
+* The **second plot** shows the reduced circuit after combining series or parallel resistors, demonstrating how the circuit simplifies to a single equivalent resistance.

+This plot will show a simple line graph where nodes 1, 2, 3, and 4 are connected with resistors of values 5, 10, and 2 Ohms.

+**Reduced Circuit (After Calculations):**
+After calculating the equivalent resistance, the plot will show the reduced circuit with fewer nodes and edges as some resistors are combined into equivalent resistances.

 ### Explanation:

 * **Graph Representation**: The circuit is represented as a graph where each edge has a resistance value.